Yanis-Gerst/line-length-adjuster/README.md

-# Penpot Plugin: Line Adjuster Adjuster
+# Penpot Plugin: Line Length Adjuster

 ## Optimize the readability of your text in Penpot effortlessly